The eta invariant on two-step nilmanifolds: Decomposition of the Dirac operator on two-step nilmanifolds

 \subsection{Matrix choices}

 We now make specific choices of the matrices $\left( U_{j}\diamond \right) $ , $\left( V_{j}\diamond \right) $, where $U_{j}$, $V_{r}$, $W_{k}$ are from the basis chosen at the beginning of Section \ref{Case2Section} relative to a particular $\alpha $.
 We continue to use the positive real numbers $d_{j}$ as defined in that section as well.
 Note that any other choices would yield the same Dirac spectrum.
+See \cite[Part I, section 5]{LawM} for details on the representations of Clifford algebras, on which much of this material is based.

 Let

 We view $\Sigma _{n}=\mathbb{C}^{2^{\left\lfloor n/2\right\rfloor }}=\bigotimes\limits_{\left\lfloor n/2\right\rfloor \text{ times}}\mathbb{C} ^{2}$.
 Observe that multiplication satisfies

 with multiplication on the left given by the column items.